shuklashreyas/SoloLeveller/README.md

 - **Daily Double:** Each day, one atone and one sin category are highlighted.
 Logging actions in these categories will have double the effect (positive or negative) for that day.
 - **Integrity:** You can only log or edit entries for the current day, encouraging honest, real-time tracking.

+### Shop

+- **In-App Shop:** Earn in-game currency (e.g., "Mana Crystals") by logging positive habits, completing challenges, or leveling up.
+- **Boosts:** Purchase temporary XP multipliers, daily double rerolls, or bonus challenge slots.
+- **Token Categories:** The shop features 6 distinct token types, each represented by a unique color:
+    - **Boosts:** Temporary XP multipliers and power-ups.
+    - **Neglects:** Tokens related to missed actions or recovery from negative streaks.
+    - **Contracts & Offers:** Used for claiming, rerolling, or extending contracts and special offers.
+    - **Logger:** Enhances logging capabilities, such as quick-adds or undo options.
+    - **Random Challenge Helpers:** Tools to assist with daily/weekly challenges or unlock hints.
+    - **Economy & Conversion:** Currency exchange, bonus rewards, or converting tokens between types.
+- Each token category is visually distinct in the shop for easy identification.

+The shop is designed to reward consistency and engagement, offering fun ways to customize and enhance your habit-tracking journey.

 ### Contracts (Pacts)
 - My Contracts: your active, time-boxed commitments.